Article

 Reward Good Behavior

 Puppies are new to the world!
 Therefore, they’ll need some guidance on what’s good behavior versus bad behavior.
-When a puppy stops biting after you’ve given a verbal or physical cue, they should be rewarded with something tasty, such as puppy chew treats.
+When your puppy stops nipping or biting after you’ve given a verbal or physical cue, they should be rewarded with something tasty, such as puppy chew treats.
 This will help them learn which qualities and actions are acceptable.

 Learning how to stop your puppy from biting can also be rewarding for you.
 Be consistent, have patience, and eventually, positive behaviors will start to develop!